-The RSPM & SPM had positive correlation with temperature in summer, pre-monsoon, and monsoon season (r2 = 0.24 for RSPM and r2 = 0.26 for SPM), ( r2 = 0.25 for RSPM and r2 = 0.37 for SPM), (r2 = 0.53 for RSPM, and r2 = 0.45 for SPM) but very weak negative correlation during post-monsoon period (r2 = 0.03 for RSPM and r2 = 0.16 for SPM).
-The study area experienced lower temperatures (24.1°C to 29.7°C) during post-monsoon season.
-Though the temperature range is lower during monsoon, the particulates are subjected to scrubbing process due to the rain, and the possibility of reduction of particulate matter in the atmosphere will be more.
-During nonrainy days of monsoon, the atmospheric temperature will increase and the concentration of pollutants may also be found to be on higher side, due to the failure of natural scrubbing process.
-This may be the possible explanation for the moderately positive correlation of RSPM and SPM with temperature in monsoon and pre-monsoon seasons.
-Bhaskar and Mehta [15] studied effect of meteorological variables including rain fall on particulate concentration and found that the SPM and PM10 had negative correlation with rain fall at Ahmedabad in India.
+Both RSPM and SPM concentrations were positively correlated with temperature during the summer (r2 = 0.24 and r2 = 0.26), pre-monsoon (r2 = 0.25 and r2 = 0.37), and monsoon seasons (r2 = 0.53 and r2 = 0.45) but weakly negatively correlated during the post-monsoon season (r2 = 0.03 and r2 = 0.16).
+Although the lowest temperatures occur during the monsoon season, atmospheric pollutants are subjected to a rain-driven “scrubbing” process during this season, enhancing the removal of particulates.
+Conversely, pollutant concentrations tend to be higher on dry days during the monsoon season, when this rain scrubbing mechanism cannot operate.
+This likely contributed to the moderately positive correlations between RSPM and SPM concentrations and temperature during the monsoon and pre-monsoon seasons.
+For example, Bhaskar and Mehta (2010) also observed that SPM and PM10 concentrations were negatively correlated with rain fall in Ahmedabad in western India.

-The probable impact due to rainfall and humidity on particulate in summer and pre-monsoon season could be generally low, when compared to monsoon and post-monsoon seasons, and the positive correlation between temperature and RSPM & SPM during summer and pre-monsoon season indicates that increase of temperature will always elevate the ambient particulate level.
-Grija Jayaraman [16] has studied the effects of seasonal variation on the concentrations of particulate matter in Delhi and reported that the SPM was positively and significantly associated with temperature.
+The impacts of rainfall and relative humidity on particulate matter are likely limited during the dry summer and pre-monsoon seasons compared to the wetter monsoon and post-monsoon seasons.
+Furthermore, the positive correlations observed between temperature and RSPM and SPM during the summer and pre-monsoon seasons indicate that temperature increases elevate ambient particulate concentrations.
+In Delhi, Jayaraman (2007) also observed that SPM is positively and significantly associated with temperature.

 b.
-Influence of Humidity on Concentration of Pollutants
+Influence of relative humidity on pollutant concentrations

-Relative humidity ranged between 79 and 96% during monsoon, 64–98% during post-monsoon, 44 and 89% during summer, and 54 and 88% during pre-monsoon.
-The minimum relative humidity of 44% was recorded in summer and maximum of 98% during post-monsoon seasons.
-The monthly maximum and minimum relative humidity in the study area from July 2010 to June 2011 are depicted graphically in Figure 4.

-The season wise variations of humidity and its influence on the concentration of SO2, NOx, RSPM, and SPM were analyzed and presented in Figure 5 and the results of the regression analysis are presented in Table 3.
+Relative humidity was in the range of 79–96%, 64–98%, 44–89%, and 54–88% during the monsoon, post-monsoon, summer, and pre-monsoon seasons, respectively; the minimum relative humidity (44%) was recorded during the summer and the maximum (98%) during the post-monsoon seasons.
+Monthly maximum and minimum relative humidity data for the period between July 2010 and June 2011 are shown in Figure 4.
+Seasonal variations in relative humidity in association with the concentrations of SO2, NOx, RSPM, and SPM are shown in Figure 5 along with the results of the regression analysis in Table 3.

-As seen from Table 3 that the SO2 was found to possess positive correlation with humidity during summer, monsoon and post-monsoon, no correlation exists in pre-monsoon seasons.
-Thought the correlation was positive in summer, monsoon and post-monsoon seasons, the coefficient correlation was only moderate (r2 = 0.35 ) during post-monsoon season.
-This moderate positive correlation may be due to the formation of inversion layer during post-monsoon period, because the increase of humidity in the atmosphere reduces the amount of solar radiation reaching the earth’s surface.
-The heat from the solar radiation is absorbed by the air, resulting in minimizing atmospheric temperature nearer to the surface of the earth.
-The air layer nearer to the surface of the earth becomes colder than the upper layers, thus reducing the upgoing air currents and leading to the increase of pollutant concentrations.
-The same explanation has been indicated by Abed EI-Raoof [17].
+Concentrations of SO2 were positively correlated with relative humidity during the summer, monsoon, and post-monsoon seasons, while no correlation was found during the pre-monsoon season.
+The moderate positive correlation observed during the post-monsoon season (r2 = 0.35) may reflect the formation of an inversion layer, whereby an increase in atmospheric relative humidity reduces the amount of solar radiation reaching the Earth’s surface, reducing near-surface temperatures and, consequently, limiting the dispersal of near-surface pollutants by rising air currents (Abed El-Raoof, 2009).